uber/cadence/canary/README.md

 :warning: NOTE: Starting this canary worker will not automatically start a canary test.
 Next two sections will cover how to start and configure it.

-Different ways of start the bench workers:
+Different ways of start the canary workers:

 #### 1. Use docker image `ubercadence/cadence-canary:master`